mindspore-ai/docs/docs/mindarmour/docs/source_en/design.md

 ### Privacy

 Protecting user privacy and security is an important corporate responsibility.
-MindArmour provides privacy protection capabilities throughout the AI lifecycle.
+MindSpore Armour provides privacy protection capabilities throughout the AI lifecycle.
 In the data collection phase, the data masking capability is provided to prevent user privacy data from being collected.
 In the model training phase, differential privacy and privacy suppression mechanisms are provided to reduce model privacy leakage risks.
 In the model use phase, privacy leakage assessment technologies based on membership inference and inversion attacks are provided to evaluate the risks of model privacy leakage.

 ### Data Masking